 Making a Change to what Kindergarten Morning Work looks like…

-I knew I something needed to change.
+After seeing so many of my students struggle with basic fine motor skills, I knew I something needed to change.
 Enter what I call “The Fine Motor 15!”
 I decided to scrap the traditional morning work worksheet and begin each day with 15 minutes of fine motor activities.
 I only wish I had done this sooner because the benefits have been endless.
-This valuable time allows my students to strengthen the intrinsic muscles of the hands while also learning to play cooperatively, take turns, and get our brains into the “Ready to Learn” mindset for the day.
+This valuable time allows my students to strengthen the intrinsic muscles of the hands while also learning to play cooperatively, take turns, and get their brains into the “Ready to Learn” mindset for the day.
 My students enter the room each day eager and excited to see what STEAM-based materials they get to explore that morning.
 It truly sets the tone to make every day a great day!

 The Benefits of Increased Fine Motor Activity